Procedure when buying property in Spain

 4. Registration of the purchase

-Immediately after the title deed has been signed, all costs are paid, tax and transfer tax or VAT.
+Immediately after the title deed has been signed, all costs are paid, tax and transfer tax.
 After that the purchase is registered in the municipal property register.
 The buyer gets a copy (Copia Simple) and after about 3 months the original is back from the property register.